15931/ST446/Week03/class/word_count_python.md

 A-Nasser Ansari	5
 ```

-Do you think that for the given file size it made sense to use hadoop? __Answer:__ Probably not, as running the python commands from the terminal was faster than running the hadoop streaming jobs.
+Do you think that for the given file size it made sense to use Hadoop?
+__Answer:__ Probably not, as running the Python commands from the terminal was faster than running the Hadoop streaming jobs.